 What about the potential side effects of combination therapy?

 Some HIV drugs can cause liver damage, such as increases in the liver enzyme bilirubin (hyperbilirubinemia).
 Too much of this enzyme can harm a fetus.
-While most HIV-infected people taking a protease inhibitor only experience mild increases in this enzyme, pregnant women taking these drugs—especially the protease inhibitors Reyataz (atazanavir) and Crixivan (indinavir)—should be extra careful and have their bilirubin levels checked (via a blood test) regularly.
+While most HIV-positive people taking a protease inhibitor only experience mild increases in this enzyme, pregnant women taking these drugs—especially the protease inhibitors Reyataz (atazanavir) and Crixivan (indinavir)—should be extra careful and have their bilirubin levels checked (via a blood test) regularly.

 Another possible side effect of combination therapy is pre-term delivery.
 In early clinical trials, some women who used a combination of HIV drugs that included protease inhibitors gave birth to their babies earlier than they should have.
 This can cause health problems for the baby.
-However, a number of studies conducted in recent years have not found that HIV-positive women receiving combination therapy are any more likely than other women to give birth to pre-term babies.
+However, a number of studies conducted in recent years have not found that women living with HIV receiving combination therapy are any more likely than other women to give birth to pre-term babies.

 Some drugs, especially the nucleoside analogues, can damage the mitochondria—the tiny “powerhouses” inside cells that provide cells with energy.
 Cells that contain too many severely damaged mitochondria must resort to an abnormal type of energy production that doesn’t rely on the mitochondria.
 Lactic acid is the chemical byproduct of this sort of abnormal energy production.
 If too much lactic acid builds up in the body (lactic acidosis), serious illness can occur, including fatigue, nausea/vomiting, painful inflammation of the pancreas, and liver damage.

 Severe cases of lactic acidosis can be deadly.
-The U.S. Food and Drug Administration has issued an important warning that HIV-positive women should not take Zerit (stavudine; d4T) and Videx or Videx EC (didanosine; ddI) at the same time if they are pregnant.
+The U.S. Food and Drug Administration has issued an important warning that women living with HIV should not take Zerit (stavudine; d4T) and Videx or Videx EC (didanosine; ddI) at the same time if they are pregnant.
 Some pregnant women who took these drugs together developed lactic acidosis, which resulted in deaths.
 It is not clear if any of the other nucleoside analogues cause lactic acidosis in women or mitochondrial damage in babies born to mothers taking these drugs.
 Fortunately, Retrovir has been studied for many years in pregnant women and babies and has not been shown to cause any of these problems.

 What about cesarean sections?